mfarache/jekyll-now/_posts/2018-3-1-Top-5-tools-to-increase-productivity-mac.md

 ---
 layout: post
-title: Top 3 bash tools to increase your productivity as a developer using Mac
+title: Useful bash commands tools to increase your productivity as a developer using Mac
 tags: [ Bash, MacOsx, fzz, pecos, oh-my-zsh  ]
 ---